colehaus/colex/content/posts/priority-decisions/main.md

 ## Math

 We start out with a totally ordered set of valuations where each outcome (cell in a decision table) corresponds to a valuation in this set.
 These outcomes can be compared to one another to determine which is preferable.
-Maximax is then a way of lifting the total order of outcome valuations and turning it into a binary relation on actions---each of which comprises several outcomes across different states of the world.
+Maximax is then a way of lifting the total order of outcome valuations and turning it into a binary relation on actions---"lifting" is necessary because each  action consists of _several_ outcomes across different states of the world.

-The resulting binary relation is [reflexive](https://en.wikipedia.org/wiki/Reflexive_relation), [transitive](https://en.wikipedia.org/wiki/Transitive_relation) and [connex](https://en.wikipedia.org/wiki/Connex_relation).
+The resulting binary relation on actions is [reflexive](https://en.wikipedia.org/wiki/Reflexive_relation), [transitive](https://en.wikipedia.org/wiki/Transitive_relation) and [connex](https://en.wikipedia.org/wiki/Connex_relation).
 This means leximin is a total preorder.

 [^order]: The only change in setting/assumptions we've made between dominance and maximin is upgrading our `cell` valuations from a partial order to a total order.
 This isn't strictly necessary but incomparability becomes much more cumbersome with maximin because more pairwise comparisons are required.
 With dominance, the only comparisons needed to determine one action superior to another are those across two outcomes in each particular state of the world.
 With maximin, we need to be able to compare all the outcomes for a given state against each other and then compare the worst of these across actions.